5ajaki/SPP2-Streams/README.md

 ## Overview

-This document outlines the technical requirements for the executable proposal to implement Service Provider Program Season 2, transitioning from the current $3.6M annual budget to the approved $4.5M annual budget.
+This document outlines the technical requirements for the executable proposal to implement Service Provider Program Season 2, transitioning from the current 3.6M USDC annual budget to the approved 4.5M USDC annual budget.

 > **📚 Historical Context**: For details on how SPP1 was implemented, see [SPP1 Technical History](docs/SPP1-History.md)